jgeumlek/WiimoteGlue/README.md

 ##Features

 * Creates synthetic virtual gamepads that work in most modern software that expect gamepads.
 * Supports extension controllers such as the nunchuk or classic controller.
+Just plug and play!
 * Configurable at run-time button mappings to get that ideal control scheme.
 * Also grabs Wii U pro controllers and allows remapping buttons.
 * Dynamic control mappings that change when extensions are inserted or removed.